plinder-org/plinder/docs/tutorial/dataset.md

 This will yield directories such as `6lpf__2__1.B__1.D`, which is what we call a PLINDER system ID in the form
 `<PDB ID>__<biological assembly>__<receptor chain ID>__<ligand chain ID>`.
-Each system represent a complex between protein(s) and a small molecule(s), derived from a biological assembly in the PDB.
+Each system represent a complex between one or multiple proteins and a small molecules, derived from a biological assembly in the PDB.
 The directory contains _mmCIF_, _PDB_ and _SDF_ file formats as well as some additional metadata files, for e.g. chain mapping and sequences.